Comparing gravitational waveform models for binary black hole mergers through a hypermodels approach: Methods

 \subsubsection{IMRPhenomXPHM}

 \xphm \cite{Pratten:2020ceb} is a phenomenological, frequency-domain approximant based on the non-precessing \texttt{IMRPhenomXHM} model \cite{Garcia-Quiros:2020qpx}, and constructed via the so-called ``twisting-up'' procedure \cite{Hannam:2013oca,Schmidt:2012rh,Schmidt:2010it}, which allows to map non-precessing systems to precessing ones.
-Phenomenological models \cite{Ajith:2009bn,Santamaria:2010yb} are built from piecewise closed-form expressions, which make them computationally cheap.
-The model is constructed separately for the three different inspiral, intermediate, and ringdown regions.
-In the inspiral and ringdown region, the information available from the post-Newtonian expansion or black hole perturbation theory is integrated with some phenomenological coefficients calibrated to NR simulations, while the intermediate region is fully calibrated to NR waveforms.
-This approximant includes the subdominant modes $(\ell,|m|) = (2,2),(2,1),(3,3),(3,2),(4,4)$, which are calibrated to NR waveforms individually.
+Phenomenological models \cite{Ajith:2009bn,Santamaria:2010yb} are built from piecewise closed-form expressions, which make them computationally cheap. \texttt{IMRPhenomXHM} is constructed separately for the three different inspiral, intermediate, and ringdown regions.
+The intermediate region is fully calibrated to NR simulations, while the inspiral and ringdown ones also include information from the post-Newtonian expansion or black hole perturbation theory, respectively.
+In the co-precessing frame, this approximant includes the subdominant modes $(\ell,|m|) = (2,1),(3,3),(3,2),(4,4)$, which are calibrated to NR waveforms individually.
 The model is valid for spins magnitude up to 0.99 and $q \le 1000$ (while its recommended usage region is $q \le 20$, due to its calibration to NR simulations).